Published On: 30 Jun 2022

 Funding for any startup can be a perilous journey – many rejections, some successes, canceled IPOs, and the journey from humble beginnings to unicorn statuses – these stories are everywhere.

-Here’s an interesting one - an ecommerce DTC brand in the USA closed its doors in 2017 but ended up relaunching and raising $118 million last year.
-That’s the TLDR; story of Brandless.
-Their total funding now stands at $410 million as of December 2021.
+Here's an interesting one - an ecommerce DTC brand in the USA closed its doors in 2017 but ended up relaunching and raising $118 million last year.
+That's the story of Brandless.
+Their total funding now stands at$410 millionas of December 2021.